-Fees charged to students, including students auditing a class, are categorized as "Category I," "Category II," "Category III" or "Category IV."
-All fee amounts may change without advance notice.
-Students should refer to the current Class Schedule or www.fullerton.edu/titanonline for fee amounts and for up-to-date information.
+Fees charged to students, including students auditing a class, are categorized as "Category I," "Category II," "Category IV" or "Category V." All fee amounts may change without advance notice.
+Students should refer to the current online Class Schedule or www.fullerton.edu for fee amounts and for up-to-date information.